gaia-platform/GaiaPlatform/README.md

 ## Coding Guidelines

 To maintain a healthy codebase, we have a collection of guidelines to use when authoring code.
 To enforce that those guidelines are consistantly applied, where possible we use the [Pre-Commit](https://pre-commit.com) application with hooks that match the guidelines.
-These guidelines and information on which pre-commit hooks are in place for those guidelines are located in the [Coding Guidelines](docs/coding-guidelines.md) document.
+These guidelines and information on which pre-commit hooks are in place for those guidelines are located in the [Repository Guidelines](docs/repository-guidelines.md) document.
 Please review these guidelines before creating or changing any source code within the codebase.

 ## Environment requirements